Quickback Docs

 Blog Template

-Step-by-step guide to creating a single-tenant blog/CMS backend with Quickback on Cloudflare Workers.
+Step-by-step guide to creating a pinned-organization blog/CMS backend with Quickback on Cloudflare Workers.

-The blog template creates a single-tenant backend for a blog or CMS, deployed to Cloudflare Workers with D1.
-Public visitors can read content without authentication, while admins manage posts via Better Auth's admin plugin.
+The blog template creates a fixed-org backend for a blog or CMS, deployed to Cloudflare Workers with D1.
+Public visitors can read content without authentication, while admins manage posts through their membership in one pinned organization.

 Create the Project